nvhnam/FoodVisualizer/README.md

-# 🛒 NutriGuide
+# 🛒 TrafficShop

-NutriGuide is an online grocery platform that integrates **visual nutrition labeling** and an **AI assistant** to help Vietnamese online grocery shoppers make healthier, more informed choices.
-Building on user-centered design and AI, NutriGuide combines traffic-light nutrient labels with a conversational agent for personalized guidance.
+TrafficShop is an online grocery platform that integrates **visual nutrition labeling** and an **AI assistant** to help Vietnamese online grocery shoppers make healthier, more informed choices.
+Building on user-centered design and AI, TrafficShop combines traffic-light nutrient labels with a conversational agent for personalized guidance.

 ---